Learning Smooth Neural Functions via Lipschitz Regularization: Method

 \subsubsection{Our Lipschitz Regularization}

 The second ingredient is to augment the original loss function $\mathcal{L}$ with a \emph{Lipschitz regularization}.
 Our Lipschitz regularization is defined simply as the Lipschitz bound of the network.
-But instead of directly defining on the weight matrices, we define it on the per-layer Lipschitz bounds $c_i$ in the normalization layer \refequ{normalization_layer}.
+But instead of directly defining on the weight matrices, we define it on the \update{parameterized per-layer Lipschitz bounds $\softplus(c_i)$} in the normalization layer \refequ{normalization_layer}.
 Specifically, we augment the original loss function $\mathcal{L}$ with a Lipschitz term as

 where we use $C = \{ c_i \}$ to denote the collection of per-layer Lipschitz constants $c_i$ used in the weight normalization.
-As mentioned in \refequ{lipschitz_bound_MLP}, the product of $c_i$ is the Lipschitz bound of the network.
+As mentioned in \refequ{lipschitz_bound_MLP}, the product of \update{per-layer Lipschitz constants} is the Lipschitz bound of the network.